-In 2019, total revenues were \$24.8 million, an increase of \$4.4 million from June 30, 2018.
-Total revenues for the Year Ended June 30, 2018 were approximately \$20.4 million, an increase of \$4.2 million from the prior year.
-The fluctuations are primarily attributable to:
+In 2020, total revenues were \$20 million, a decrease of \$4.8 million from June 30, 2019.
+Total revenues for the Year Ended June 30, 2019 were approximately \$24.8 million, an increase of \$4.3 million from the prior year.
+The fluctuations are primarily attributable to (in approximate amounts):

-- Both 2019 and 2018 increased interest rates produced net increases in student loan interest, interest subsidy, and special allowance despite lower student loan receivables. - In 2019 and 2018, there was a decrease in the fair market value of the derivative instruments caused by higher interest, lower notional amounts, and reductions in the remaining terms of the derivative instruments. - In 2019, the Foundation earned an additional \$2.8 million in revenue from the Collections Agency than in 2018.
-In 2018, the Foundation earned \$210 thousand less in revenue from the Collections Agency than in 2017.
+In 2020, borrower and subsidized interest decreased despite higher borrower interest rates on variable loans due to the reduction in the student loan portfolio.
+Special allowance revenue also decreased primarily driven by the reduction in market rates used by the special allowance formula.
+In 2019, increased interest rates produced net increases in student loan interest, interest subsidy and special allowance despite lower student loan receivables.

+• In 2020, there was a slight increase in the fair market value of the derivative instruments but in 2019, there was a \$2.9 million increase in the fair market value of the derivative instruments caused by higher interest, lower notional amounts and reductions in the remaining terms of the derivative instruments.

+• In 2020, collections fees grew by \$0.3 million compared to the amount in 2019.
+In 2019, the Foundation earned an additional \$0.6 million in revenue from collections fees than in 2018

-Management's Discussion and Analysis Fiscal Years Ended June 30, 2019 and 2018 by \$50 thousand from 2018 due to lower salary costs.
+Management's Discussion and Analysis Fiscal Years Ended June 30, 2020 and 2019

-• In 2019 and 2018, loan servicing and other fees decreased in total due to reductions in the volume of amounts serviced.
-In 2019, the servicing fee paid by the NMSLGC decreased

-For the year ended June 30, 2019, investment revenue in the Debt Fund increased by \$3.3 million, interest subsidy and special allowance revenue for the Debt Fund increased \$2.1 million, and interest income decreased \$1.5 million.
-For the year ended June 30, 2018, investment revenue in the Debt Fund increased by \$3.1 million, interest and special allowance revenue for the Debt Fund increased \$4.0 million, and interest income decreased \$2.0 million.
+- In 2020, the Foundation began servicing a new contract with the Deloitte Consulting LLP to assist constituents with filing for unemployment benefits with the State of New Mexico.
+In 2020 and 2019 loan servicing and other fees increased in total due to increases in the services provided. - For the year ended June 30, 2020, Debt Fund revenue decreased \$6 million over the previous year primarily due a decrease in investment revenue of \$0.5 million, and a \$5.5 million decrease in revenue from student loan activity including borrower interest, interest subsidy and special allowance.
+General Fund revenue increased \$1.2 million due to increased collections fees, new and enhanced service agreements and purchased rehabilitation loans.
+For the year ended June 30, 2019, investment revenue in the Debt Fund increased by \$0.5 million, interest and special allowance revenue for the Debt Fund increased \$2.1 million, and interest income decreased \$1.8 million.